 With these combined results for each area to hand, it was concluded that Hivos - as an organisation - currently performs well in gender equality and diversity at the programmatic level (2).
 Overall, Hivos scored a three (strategic level) at the time this strategy was under development.
 While this strategy aims to achieve level four - to integrate gender equality and diversity across our work - Hivos ultimately strives to reach level five, sustainability, in which we regularly review and adapt the strategy as we implement it.

-Accountability,

-measuring and

-staffing, workplace

-reporting, strategic

-and partnerships.
-This

-is elaborated further

-in Section 3, Table 1.
+10 Accountability, staffing, workplace culture, programme development, measuring and reporting, strategic communication, responsive budgets and partnerships.
+This is elaborated further in Section 3, Table 1.

-communication, responsive budgets

-culture, programme development,

 Step 02 - Design and Approach